SleepMaMi: A Universal Sleep Foundation Model for Integrating Macro- and Micro-structures: Experiments and Results

 \subsection{Embedding Analysis and Visualization}

 To qualitatively assess how effectively the Macro-Encoder captures demographic features within the latent space, we visualize the subject-level embeddings using U-MAP, as shown in Figure~\ref{fig:umap}.
 This analysis is performed on 200 subjects randomly sampled from the test splits of the SHHS1 and KISS datasets.
 The visualization reveals clear clustering based on demographic attributes, with subjects of similar age and sex residing closely within the embedding space.
 This distinct separation confirms that our DGCL framework successfully maps demographic characteristics into the latent space, providing the model with a grounded, subject-aware context for sleep analysis.
+More embedding visualizations are provided in Appendix~\ref{sec:more_viz}